Christine Black: Borough mayor and city councillor

 Black was selected by Montreal mayor Denis Coderre to run as his party's candidate in a 2016 by-election for borough mayor in Montréal-Nord.
 She was 34 years old at the time of the election, and her campaign was focused on issues of economic renewal and lowering the poverty rate.
 The borough is considered a strong area of support for Coderre's party, and Black was elected without difficulty.

-By virtue of serving as borough mayor, Black is automatically a member of the Montreal City Council and the Montréal-Nord borough council.
+By virtue of serving as borough mayor, Black automatically became a member of the Montreal City Council and the Montréal-Nord borough council.